BCS (Bedford Branch) Schools Challenge 2019

 A competition to showcase computer science in schools.

 BCS, The Chartered Institute for IT, champions the global IT profession and the interests of individuals engaged in that profession for the benefit of all.
 Since 2013, the BCS Bedford Branch has been running a coding competition for Schools to cultivate young computing leaders.
-The competition is open to all schools in the four local education authorities and independent schools in the Bedford Borough, Central Bedfordshire, Luton Borough, Milton Keynes and Buckinghamshire areas.
+The competition is open to all schools in the areas of Bedford Borough, Central Bedfordshire, Luton Borough, Milton Keynes and Buckinghamshire.

-Schools are invited to enter teams from Year 5 to year 10
+Schools are invited to introduce the competition to students from Year 5 to Year 10

 This is an excellent activity for code clubs and Computing projects, suitable for students in Computing and Maths classes.

 To participate in the competition, students can use Alice, Scratch or ANY suitable programming language.

 6 Competition Groups

 Create an educational resource that promotes the positive aspects of online talking and messaging but also helps people to understand when online behaviour could become inappropriate and risky.
 The resource must send out a safe online message so that people feel empowered to deal with uncomfortable situations online.

 Create an educational resource that shows young people how to deal with Cyberbullying and what could be done to prevent it in the first place.
 The resource must send out a safe online message so that people feel empowered to deal with Cyberbullying in a safe and sensible way.